sumirer/MenuGUI/README.md

 Command
 ----------

-  you can use this pluin by command
+  you can use this pluin by command.

   `/gshop`   Permission: OP    use: open admin Edit page

   `/gui `    Permission: true  use: open player use menuGUI page\